 Students are expected to exhibit professional and courteous behavior during their internship practicum.
 A poor attitude, behavior or disengagement with the preceptor and the project will not be tolerated.
 Such behavior will not only jeopardize the student completing the internship course but may also jeopardize the relationship between University of Detroit Mercy and the organizational partner.
-In the event that the student is unable to complete their internship agreement or is having difficulties fulfilling their obligation, they are to contact their internship coordinator immediately.
-Failure to do so will cause the student to fail the internship course and possibly not complete the program.
+In the event that the student is unable to complete their internship agreement or is having difficulties fulfilling their obligation, they are to contact their internship course and possibly not complete the program.